MEET THE

 How It Works

-The Destiny Pure bulbs produce a UV-C light that sterilizes the passing air with a disinfecting light.
-The UV-C bulbs break down organic matter killing bacteria, mold, and airborne diseases like COVID.
-Enclosed safely in your air handling system the light turns on as the air passes.
-Our unique cortisol system is designed to work with all HVAC systems and make it easy to add to any existing system.
+The Destiny UV-C Pure Air Control SystemTM produces a UV-C light that sterilizes the passing air.
+The UV-C bulbs break down organic matter killing bacteria, mold, and airborne diseases such as COVID, Ebola, Legionnaires and more.
+Enclosed safely in the air handling system, the light turns on as the air passes.
+Our unique control system is designed to work with all HVAC systems and make it easy to add to any existing system.

-Destiny Pure system will filter effectively and will kill any of the harmful particles in the air.
-With your recycled air now clean, it will lower your need to bring in fresh air.
-Less need for outside air will reduce your energy cost, the frequency of needing to replace costly filters, and even the need for large ductwork for high-volume fresh air exchange.
+The Destiny UV-C Pure Air Control System will filter effectively and will eliminate any of the harmful particles in the air.
+With your recycled air now clean, it will lower your need to bring in outside air.
+Less need for outside air will reduce your energy cost, the frequency of needing to replace costly filters, and even the need for large ductwork for high-volume air exchange.

 The ultraviolet light sterilizes the airflow to eliminate bacteria and viruses.
-Special reflectors increase the UV intensity and improve the efficiency of disinfection.
+Special reflectors increase the UV-C intensity and improve the efficiency of disinfection.
 The disinfected air circulates back to space.
-The UV light source of the air sterilizer is in a light-enclosed space, therefore, there are no threats to people and pets; just clean, safe air.
+The UV-C light sterilizes the air in the HVAC space.
+Therefore, there are no threats to people and pets; just clean, safe air.

 Benefits of Our UV-C System